visit-dav/visit/src/doc/tutorials/Aneurysm.rst

 1. Download `the aneurysm dataset <https://visit-dav.github.io/largedata/datarchives/aneurysm>`_.
 2. Click on the *Open* icon to bring up the File open window.
-3. Navigate your file system to the folder containing "aneurysm.visit".
+3. Navigate your filesystem to the folder containing "aneurysm.visit".
 4. Highlight the file "aneurysm.visit" and then click *OK*.

 Plotting the mesh topology